realm/realm-java/tightdb-example/README.txt

 1. Installation of Eclipse
    - Download and install Eclipse from www.eclipse.org

-2. Installation of JDK6
+2. Installation of JDK6 or JDK7
-   - Download and install JDK6 from oracle.com
+   - Download and install JDK6/7 from oracle.com

 2. Installation of tightdb example